sudhanshus403/Grievsetu/README.md

 **AI-Powered Citizen Grievance Management System**

 GrievSetu is a full-stack web application that enables citizens to submit grievances (with text and images) and uses deep learning models to automatically classify, prioritize, and route them to the appropriate government departments.
+An AI-powered grievance management system designed to address the growing challenges associated with civic complaint redressal in India.

 ## Architecture